-Horizon 20:20 is our ambitious arts-intervention programme, using regular engaging arts and cultural activity to achieve positive social outcomes for vulnerable young people who have been excluded from mainstream school, or cannot cope in a mainstream learning environment, for a variety of reasons.
+Horizon 20:20 used regular engaging arts and cultural activity to achieve positive social outcomes for vulnerable young people who had been excluded from mainstream school, or could not cope in a mainstream learning environment, for a variety of reasons.

-The programme continues into it's sixth year using creativity and cultural experiences to support on young people in non-mainstream education and increase access to arts and culture.
-Alongside independent research, the programme promotes evidence where regular engagement can have the most positive impact and benefits for young people, teachers, education settings and the wider cultural sector.
-Since 2016 year we have worked with over 30 cultural venues, 100 artists and organisations to deliver this programme engaging with over 1200 young people.
+The programme ran for six years, using creativity and cultural experiences to support young people in non-mainstream education and increased access to arts and culture.
+Alongside independent research, the programme promoted evidence where regular engagement can have the most positive impact and benefits for young people, teachers, education settings and the wider cultural sector.
+Since 2016 we have worked with over 30 cultural venues and 100 artists and organisations to deliver this programme engaging with over 1200 young people.

-The programme has been developed and delivered partnership with seven Alternative Education (pupil referral units) settings across Hampshire:
+The programme was developed and delivered in partnership with seven Alternative Education (pupil referral units) settings across Hampshire:

 The Key Education Centre (Gosport)

 - Cultural experiences and trips including visiting exhibitions and providing access to Hampshire Cultural Trust's collections

 - Continued professional development for teachers and staff